tombotXL/tomordonez.github.io-src/content/ms-data-science-coursera-udemy-udacity.md

 I think I am strong here.
 I don't have business domain in every subject.
 But I have many years working on business development using the lean startup and I know how to identify problems and solutions.

-I signed up for these Coursera paths:
+I signed up for this Coursera path:

 ## Python for Everybody from University of Michigan